 Try out snowflake photography.
 Catch snowflakes on a dark mitten or sweater, or even a school backpack works.
 The fibres will help prevent them from melting immediately.

 Your friends and family will love sharing those exciting firsts from your life abroad.

 Don’t worry, your lungs won’t freeze if you exercise when it’s cold outside.
 Go running if that’s something you enjoy doing in the summer months.
 Even just walking winter trails, looking for animal tracks in the snow, can be good exercise.
 Rent a pair of skates and try whizzing around on the ice at the nearest pond.
 Your first time ice skating may feel weird and awkward, but then amazingly fun.

 And when you really don’t want to go out?
 There are always YouTube exercise videos or these wellness tips from RBC Olympians.

 5. Consider your vitamin D levels

 Getting enough vitamin D — which the body produces when the skin is exposed to sunlight — may not be an issue back home.
-But during winter in the Northern Hemisphere, UV levels can be very low.
-This can make it difficult to get enough of it naturally.
-Look for foods rich in vitamin D, which is important for bone and muscle health.
-You may also want to consider taking a daily D3 supplement during winter.
+But during winter in the Northern Hemisphere, UV levels may be very low.
+This may make it difficult to get enough of it naturally.
+Health Canada recommends looking for foods rich in vitamin D, which is important for bone and muscle health.
+You may also want to consider taking a daily vitamin D supplement during winter.